UTAH AND MENTAL DISABILITY

 If you live in Utah and have a mental disability, Cannon Disability Law can help you win SSD and SSI benefits.
 Also, we can help you find mental health services.
 Mental health therapy, talk therapy with a counselor, and other forms of treatment are available in Utah.
 This includes not only the Salt Lake City area, but other cities too.
 For example, free mental health services are available in Ogden, Cedar City, Vernal, Logan, and St. George.

 OBTAINING SSD & SSI BENEFIT IN UTAH FOR MENTAL HEALTH IMPAIRMENTS

 In order to win benefits for mental health, then you need treatment.
 There are many free and low-cost treatment options in Utah.
 The best thing you can do for your case is to seek ongoing treatment.

-Treatment includes medication, counseling, and possibly the care of a psychiatrist and psychologist.
-Ongoing treatment means you visit your therapist once a week or twice a month.
+Treatment includes medication, talk therapy, and possibly the care of a psychiatrist and psychologist.
+Ongoing treatment means you visit your counselor once a week or twice a month.

-There are several categories of mental health conditions which the SSA considers to be disabling mental illnesses.
-In Utah, serious mental illnesses include:
+There are several types of mental health conditions which the SSA considers to be severe.
+In Utah, serious mental illness includes:

 - Neurocognitive Disorders (12.02)

 - Schizophrenia and other Psychotic Disorders (12.03)